We're growing a healthier and greener community.

 We have served our community for over a decade, and are making smart investments in productivity so we can operate and grow our impact for years to come, such as expanding cold storage to provide more food, while enabling more efficient harvest timelines that improve soil health and productivity.

 In order to continue to provide the services of engagement and education to the Morristown community, we critically rely on individual, foundation, and corporate support.
 You can help the community Grow It Green serves through donations, event participation, volunteering, and service offerings!
-This is a particularly challenging year for small nonprofits like ourselves.
-Any amount that you are able to donate is appreciated to make programs possible.

 At the Early Street Community Garden, over 100 families garden with us, surrounded by a unique and sustainable public parklet.
+This year, we welcome many new partner organization to spread the therapeutic benefits of gardening.

 The Urban Farm is New Jersey’s largest public school garden.
 The farm is located on the grounds of the Morris School District administrative building.
 Throughout the growing season...
 Read more